tdson/fels_203/README.md

 To get started with the app, after clone the repo:

-First, you need to copy `database.example.yml` and rename it:
+First, you'll need to copy `database.yml` to run the app, just copy and rename `config/database.example.yml`:

 ```
 mv /config/database.example.yml /config/database.yml
 ```

-Then, the application need gems:
+Then, the application needs gems:

 ```
 $ bundle install --without production